January 12, 2017

 Both Android and Apple fans can benefit from services of VyprVPN, whose main attraction is its simplicity, IPVanish VPN that among its options offers P2P traffic, and ExpressVPN, one of the most trusted and secure services.

 Password managers are one of the most underestimated security tools out there.
 It is no news that the more complicated the password, the more secure your account.
 Moreover, the well-known rule of thumb goes: as many accounts, as many passwords.
 Yet we often are content with a single password we deem strong enough to use everywhere.

 This is an outright reckless thing to do, because whoever cracks it, has it all – our data, our entire digital identity stolen.
 Keeping a list of your sophisticated passwords in a notebook is also not an option, and it takes eidetic memory to keep the lot in your head.
 That is why a reliable password manager is mandatory for everyone, who has several accounts with sensitive business, financial or private information.

-LastPass with either free or subscription plan has versions for iOS, Android, and desktop.
+ExpressVPN has versions for iOS, Android, and desktop.
 It stores your information on their encrypted cloud services and offers two-factor authentication.
 Therefore, your passwords are safe, while being available across all your devices.
-RoboForm is another option, which is both reliable and affordable.
+NordVPN is another option, which is both reliable and affordable.